d-morrison/IntroStatActivities/_book/07-A09-inference-1cat_test-simulation.md

 \vspace{1in}

-**Put in the labs???** 28.
-Write a paragraph summarizing the results as if you were writing a press release.
-Be sure to describe:

-* Summary statistic

-* P-value and interpretation

-* Conclusion (written to answer the research question)

-* Generalization --- to what group do the results apply?

-\vspace{4in}

-\newpage

 ### Take-home messages

 1. In a hypothesis test we have two competing hypotheses, the null hypothesis and the alternative hypothesis.
 The null hypothesis represents either a skeptical perspective or a perspective of no difference or no effect.
 The alternative hypothesis represents a new perspective such as the possibility that there has been a change or that there is a treatment effect in an experiment.